New York Yankees, Tampa Bay Rays announce Tuesday night starting lineups

 Twitter: @JohnConnolly_22

-This article originally appeared on NorthJersey.com: New York Yankees, Tampa Bay Rays announce Tuesday 6/14 lineups
+This article originally appeared on NorthJersey.com: New York Yankees, Tampa Bay Rays announce tonight's 6/21 lineups